Jareth329/ImageViewer/README.md

 - will add dedicated buttons for various hotkeys later

 ### Issues
-- maximized mode (with F10 key) currently does not work, need to look into

 - if zoomed in to an image (not center) and panning and spin mouse cursor in circles; camera will move towards center of image
   - this is currently fixed, most likely it is an issued with the DAMPED mode for panning